 Dependent variable

 Threat Perception

 Threat 0.110

 (0.119)

 MIC 0.588

 (0.092)

 ThreatMIC 0.099

 (0.045)

 Control variables Yes

 Constant 0.146

 (0.058)

 Observations 494

-\mathbb{R}^2 0.497
+$\mathbb{R}^2$ 0.497

-Adjusted R 2 0.468
+Adjusted R 0.468

-\mathbb{R}^2
+Note: p<0.1; p<0.05; p<0.01

 Table 3 examines the effect of the military-industrial complex's influence on defense expenditures and the mediating effect of threat perceptions.
 In model (1), the influence of the military-industrial complex has a significant positive effect on defense expenditures, supporting the core argument of the military-industrial complex theory that the military-industrial complex drives increase in military spending by influencing defense policy formulation.
-In model (2), the influence of the military-industrial complex can increase a country's level of threat perception.
-This finding, together with the result in model (1), reveals two parallel mechanisms through which the military-industrial complex influences defense expenditures: First, the military-industrial complex directly affects defense policy formulation through lobbying, campaign contributions, etc. Second, the military-industrial complex indirectly increases in military spending.
+In model (2), the influence of the military-industrial complex has a significant positive effect on threat perceptions, indicating that the military-industrial complex can increase a country's level of threat perception.
+This finding, together with the result in model (1), reveals two parallel mechanisms through which the military-industrial complex influences defense expenditures: First, the military-industrial complex directly affects defense policy formulation through lobbying, campaign contributions, etc. Second, the military-industrial complex indirectly increases decision-makers' threat perceptions through media propaganda, think tank reports, etc, thereby driving increases in military spending.